Joseph7e/Target-Enrichment-of-Metazoan-Mitochondrial-DNA-with-Hybridization-Capture-Probes/README.md

 ### FASTA and BED file with probe coverage

-BED file with probe coordinates and coverage. mitochondrial-hybridcapture-targets.bed.gz
+BED file with probe coordinates and coverage. *mitochondrial-hybridcapture-targets.bed.gz*

 The FASTA file used to design the probes was divided into two halfs to adhear to githubs 25 MB per file size limit.
-Use the gnu 'cat' command to combine these files together before any analyses.
+Use the  'cat' command in BASH to combine these files together before any analyses.

 ```bash
 cat mitochondrial_genomes_for_probe_design_masked_repeats_half1.fasta.gz mitochondrial_genomes_for_probe_design_masked_repeats_half1.fasta.gz > mitos.fasta